How to Manage Your Food Cravings

 Avoid long stretches between meals.

 If you go more than 4-6 hours between meals, it is best to have a healthy snack to avoid this problem.
 Try raw veggies or a lean protein to hold you over until your next meal.
 Cucumbers dipped in guacamole, a boiled egg, a serving of nuts, or some cheese cubes are all good suggestions.
+We don't recommend eating a carb on its own as a snack, even if it's a piece of fruit.

 Pay attention to your body so that you understand your hunger patterns.
 When you feel like you’re getting hungry and know enough time has passed between meals, be proactive about it.
 Eating on a regular schedule and having healthy meals planned and ready to go can help you avoid emotional hunger.